grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 ## Online Markdown Editors and GitHub Pages

-Using a markdown editor is a great way to draft and publish blog posts with a Jekyll + GitHub Pages site.
-You get the In a previous post I discussed workflows for maintaining a blog powered by GitHub Pages + Jekyll.
+Using a markdown editor is a great way to draft and publish blog posts for a Jekyll + GitHub Pages site.
+I'm not fluent in markdown syntax and neither do I want to be.

 That's a popular stack for tech bloggers, but pretty bare-bones when it comes to actually drafting blog posts.
 For a better writing experience I'm trying out a few markdown editors.

 Markdown editors make blogging much easier.
 You can focus much more on content and less on technical details like formatting your page, making git commits, managing drafts and published files, etc.